-- Read and understand the O'Raghallaigh's GFC Safety Statement. - Comply with the health and safety laws. - Take care of their own safety. - Take care in their actions as this may affect the health and safety of others. - Take care for others safety. - Ensure they are not under the influence of an intoxicating substance (alcohol, drugs etc.) - To attend any medical tests that their employer may require under the supervision of a GP. - To inform their employer if they are on any medication that may affect their ability to work. - Co-operate with the employer regarding health & safety at work. - Not to engage in any improper conduct that might endanger their health & safety and that of others.
+- Read and understand the O'Raghallaighs GFC Safety Statement. - Comply with the health and safety laws. - Take care of their own safety. - Take care in their actions as this may affect the health and safety of others. - Take care for others safety. - Ensure they are not under the influence of an intoxicating substance (alcohol, drugs etc.) - To attend any medical tests that their employer may require under the supervision of a GP. - To inform their employer if they are on any medication that may affect their ability to work. - Co-operate with the employer regarding health & safety at work. - Not to engage in any improper conduct that might endanger their health & safety and that of others. - To attend health and safety training provided by their employer. - To correctly use all machines, equipment, substances & PPE - Report any defects in equipment, etc. in the place of work that might endanger health and safety to their supervisors / Safety Representative / Safety Officer. - To clean up the workplace after themselves. - Co-operate in the investigation and reporting of accidents. - Must not interfere with or misuse any specified items of safety equipment or any safety device.

-- To attend health and safety training provided by their employer. - To use correctly all machines, equipment, substances & PPE - Report any defects in equipment, etc. in the place of work that might endanger health and safety to their supervisors / Safety Representative / Safety Officer. - To clean up the workplace after themselves. - Co-operate in the investigation and reporting of accidents. - Must not interfere with or misuse any specified items of safety equipment or any safety device. - Be aware of their statutory obligation under Part 2 Chapter 2, of the 2005 Act to cooperate with the employer on matters relating to health, safety and welfare in the workplace. - Do not try to use, repair or maintain any piece of equipment for which you have not received full instruction or training. - In the event of new equipment being introduced, the staff member responsible must forward details on hazards and controls required to the Safety Officer for inclusion in the Safety Statement.
-If they are not deemed a competent person to do so, a competent person must be sought to undertake such risk assessment before the equipment is put into operation. - Report to the Safety Representative / Supervisor / Safety Officer any person abusing facilities and equipment. - Report to the Safety Representative / Supervisor / Safety Officer any defects in equipment. - Do not allow untrained persons to use equipment - Notify all personnel in reasonable time that may be effected by the undertaking of your own work duties. - Any employee that recklessly endangers his / her as well as other persons may be subject to disciplinary action by the Executive Committee.
+- Be aware of their statutory obligation under Part 2 Chapter 2, of the 2005 Act to cooperate with the employer on matters relating to health, safety, and welfare in the workplace. - Do not try to use, repair, or maintain any piece of equipment for which you have not received full instruction or training. - In the event of new equipment being introduced, the staff member responsible must forward details on hazards and controls required to the Safety Officer for inclusion in the Safety Statement.
+If they are not deemed a competent person to do so, a competent person must be sought to undertake such risk assessment before the equipment is put into operation. - Report to the Safety Representative / Supervisor / Safety Officer any person abusing facilities and equipment. - Report to the Safety Representative / Supervisor / Safety Officer any defects in equipment. - Do not allow untrained persons to use equipment - Notify all personnel in reasonable time that may be affected by the undertaking of your own work duties. - Any employee that recklessly endangers his / her as well as other persons may be subject to disciplinary action by the Executive Committee. - Comply with any relevant legislation regarding the use, operation and working at, on or in the club facilities.